x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/create-virtual-directory.md

 - Although Web-based distribution is enabled by default and doesn't require further configuration, we recommend that you enable Secure Sockets Layer (SSL) for the OAB distribution point.

-- You can't use the Exchange Administration Center (EAC) to perform this procedure.
+- You can't use the Exchange admin center (EAC) to perform this procedure.
 You must use the Shell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).